There are over 4,500 Steam games for Mac

-But the numbers speak for themselves: Mac gaming counts 4,500 games and close to 4 million active players (3,17% of 125 Million active users according to Valve) on Steam alone.
-And don’t forget about all the games that are not part of Steam, such as EA’s and
+But the numbers speak for themselves: 4,500 games and close to 4 million active players (3,17% of 125 Million active users according to Valve) on Steam alone.
+And don't forget about all the games that are not part of Steam, such as EA's and

 And don't forget about all the games that are not part of Steam, such as EA's and Blizzard's.

-The situation is clearly improving and Mac gamers have never had so many choices as they do today.
+The situation is clearly improving and we've never had so many choices as they do today.

 But as Steam Spy founder, Sergey Galyonkin, rightly pointed out late last year, there are way too many new Steam games altogether.
 38% of all Steam games were released in 2016: